Skip to main content

 • No error will be returned if the translation text doesn't start or end with whitespace.

-5. Description: Bold text wrapped with **double asterisks**
+5. Bold text wrapped with **double asterisks**

 Often, source strings contain inline formatting.
 This formatting usually needs to be applied to the translation text, too.
 If you want to ensure that your translators preserve the formatting of words emphasized in the source language when translating content, then you can use the following regular expression.